YordanGeorgiev/qto/doc/md/devops_guide_doc.md

      [INFO ] 2018.09.14-10:23:16 EEST [qto][@host-name] [4426] STOP FOR qto RUN with:
      [INFO ] 2018.09.14-10:23:16 EEST [qto][@host-name] [4426] STOP FOR qto RUN: 0 0 # = STOP MAIN = qto
     qto-dev ysg@host-name [Fri Sep 14 10:23:16] [/vagrant/opt/csitea/qto/qto.0.4.9.dev.ysg] $

-#### 12.2.3.
-Kill processes
-List the running perl processes which run the morbo and kill the instances

-    ps -ef | grep -i perl

-    # be carefull what to kill
-    kill -9 <<proc-I-know-is-the-one-to-kill>>

 ### 12.3.
 The page looks broken - probably the new css is not re-loaded
 This problem is quite oftenly experienced and a real time-burner, so keep those shortcuts bellow in mind.